verilator/verilator/docs/internals.rst

   files with dumping level 3, which dumps the standard critical stages.
   For details on the format see `.tree Output`.

+--fail-max <numtests>
+  Set the number of failing tests, after which the driver will stop running additional tests.
+Defaults to 20, 0 disables.

 --gdb
   Same as ``verilator --gdb``: Run Verilator under the debugger.